David Altshuler, M.D., Ph.D.

 Executive Vice President, Global Research and Chief Scientific Officer

 David Altshuler, M.D, Ph.D., is Executive Vice President, Global Research and Chief Scientific Officer at Vertex Pharmaceuticals.
-In this role, Dr. Altshuler leads Vertex research, preclinical and pharmaceutical sciences aimed at discovering transformative medicines for the treatment of serious diseases.
-He also oversees Vertex corporate functions for innovation, data strategy and solutions, and STEAM Education, and is Vice-Chair of the Vertex Foundation.
+In this role, Dr. Altshuler leads Vertex internal and external innovation, inclusive of research, preclinical and pharmaceutical sciences, as well as corporate data strategy, technology, and engineering.
+He was founding chair of the Vertex Foundation, and serves as executive sponsor for Vertex University and STEAM Education.

 Since Dr. Altshuler joined Vertex as Chief Scientific Officer in 2015, the company has made significant progress to bring new medicines to patients living with cystic fibrosis and other serious diseases, including the approval of ORKAMBI® (lumacaftor/ivacaftor) and SYMDEKO/SYMKEVI® (tezacaftor/ivacaftor), and the discovery, development and launch of TRIKAFTA® (elexacaftor/tezacaftor/ivacaftor).
 Dr. Altshuler implemented Vertex’s research strategy and is responsible for shaping the company’s research pipeline for diseases such as cystic fibrosis, alpha-1 antitrypsin deficiency, APOL1-mediated kidney diseases, pain, sickle cell disease, beta thalassemia, Duchenne muscular dystrophy and type 1 diabetes.
 Before joining Vertex as Chief Scientific Officer, he was a member of the company’s board of directors from 2012 to 2014.